 Drip Coffee History

 Like so many inventions, the history of coffee drip involves multiple contributions over time.
-But we can credit a 1909 idea by Melitta Bentz for the original coffee drip method.
+However, we can credit a 1909 idea by Melitta Bentz for the original coffee drip method.
 While nothing close to the electric drip machines we see today, her original Melitta drip method kept coffee grounds out of the brew, contrasting with the more popular immersion techniques of the day.

 Stovetop drip makers came out in 1939, and the first electric drip makers appeared in the 1950s.
-By the 1970s, Mr Coffee automatic drip coffee machines were a staple in American households and became one of the most popular brewing methods.
+By the 1970s, Mr. Coffee automatic drip coffee machines were a staple in American households and became one of the most popular brewing methods.

 Drip Coffee Caffeine Content